Financial Aid Policy

 Determination of Need and Financial Aid Award

-The School’s Financial Aid Office makes financial aid awards which, when added to full tuition scholarship, work-study employment, and any funds that are expected from students, their spouses, their families, and other available sources, should enable students to meet the basic costs of attending Yale for the nine-month academic year.
+The School’s Financial Aid Office makes financial aid awards which should enable students to meet the basic costs of attending the School for the nine-month academic year.
+The financial aid package is comprised of full tuition scholarship, work-study employment, and any funds that are expected from students, their spouses, their families, and other available sources.

 Student and Family Resources